 Chris Coffey is the CEO of Tusk Strategies.
 He led the New York and New Jersey practice for Tusk Ventures and for Tusk Strategies for 9 years before taking over as CEO of Tusk Strategies in 2021.

 Chris serves as the Chair of the Brooklyn Bridge Park Conservancy and sits on the boards of Women in Need (WIN), the Brooklyn Academy of Music (BAM), and The Trevor Project, which works to prevent suicides in LGBTQ+ teens.
-Chris received a 2021 Gay City News Impact award.
-He was named to the 2021, 2020, 2019 and 2018 City & State’s Power Pride list of influential gays in New York.
-He was also on the 2021, 2020 and 2019 City and State top 100 most influential New Yorkers list.
+Chris was named one of the Crain’s New York Notable LGBTQ Leaders for 2022 and was a recipient of the 2021 Gay City News Impact Award.
+For the past several years he has been named to City & State’s Power Pride list of influential gays in New York as well as to City & State’s Top 100 most influential New Yorkers list.
 He frequently appears on NY1 as an expert on New York politics, and guest lectures at NYU on government and public policy.
 Chris was born and raised in New York City and now lives in Cobble Hill, Brooklyn with his husband and their two children.